 Don't be afraid to start the conversation about your friend's difficulties.
 Pick a private place where you will both be relaxed and a time when you're both free.
 Listen actively and try explaining your friend's problems back to them to check that you understand.
 Ask open questions such as "What was that like?" and "How did it feel when...?" but avoid "why"s as they can sound aggressive.
-Avoid giving advice as this can make them feel trapped.
+Avoid giving advice as this can make them feel trapped, but let them know you are there to listen.